Cafelatte1/frony-document-processor/README.md

-from frony_document_processor.chunker import RuleBasedTextChunker from frony_document_processor.chunker import LLMBasedTextChunker from frony_document_processor.chunker import LLMBasedImageChunker
+from frony_document_processor.chunker import RuleBasedTextChunker from frony_document_processor.chunker import LLMBasedTextChunker
+# only compatible for output of ParserPDFImage and ParserImage
+from frony_document_processor.chunker import LLMBasedImageChunker

+# OPENAI_API_KEY is required in .env file
 from frony_document_processor.embedder import OpenAIEmbedder from frony_document_processor.embedder import SentenceTransformerEmbedder
 ```